antgonzales/antgonzales.github.io/_posts/2020-04-30-the-problem-with-apollo-client.md

 The goal of having a robust test suite is the ability to make changes confidently and receive feedback if we make changes that might cause problems.
-By removing mocks and instead stubbing the server, we're able to create a flexible test suite that ensures a server contract maintained.
+By removing mocks and stubbing the server, we're able to create a flexible test suite that ensures a server contract maintained.

 ## Testing with multiple requests